shasib/Python-Speedtest-Text/README.md

 Simply download the file onto your system, and substitute the missing information:
 - Your Gmail
 - Your Gmail's password or path to a file with the password in it
-- Your phone number + carrier SMS-via-email domain
+- Your phone number + carrier SMS-via-email domain (listed below)

 Create a Cron job which executes the script
 Done!
 The script will run the speedtest and send you a text with the results as often as you want it to.